 The kings, for their part, were sworn to protect the Confederation and, like the Protestants, stressed the civil-political aspect of the document.
 They presented the Confederation as part of the state’s system of laws, which must be accepted for the sake of public peace and not as an expression of pro-Protestant leanings.
-The royal interpretation of the Confederation as an oath to protect the interreligious peace and forbid religious persecution matched the view of the riot presented by the Protestants. , after the Brog was destroyed for a third time, the delegates from the assembly in Radom reported to the king on the violation of the law, rights, and the public peace, which “His Highness our king has sworn to protect in defiance of the insult to the king and the crown.”
+The royal interpretation of the Confederation as an oath to protect the interreligious peace and forbid religious persecution matched the view of the riot presented by the Protestants.
+Hence, after the Brog was destroyed for a third time, the delegates from the assembly in Radom reported to the king on the violation of the law, rights, and the public peace, which “His Highness our king has sworn to protect in defiance of the insult to the king and the crown.”

 In 1588 the Confederation underwent a further development with the addition of the words “dissidentes in religione christiana” (“dissidents in the Christian religion”), which clarified that the Protestants were the sectarians who needed to be tolerated.
 This change in the language further illustrated the deterioration of the Protestants’ standing as they shifted from a political collective with equal rights to a religious minority that was tolerated out of mercy.
-Paradoxically, at the same time that their standing and rights worsened, the Protestants succeeded in including their demands within the language of the law separate royal legislation.
-In this way did they move towards rebuilding peaceful relations, which, along with other aspects of the reconciliation process, allowed for a return to coexistence.
-In 1578 the king Stephen Bathory issued the following decree “against riots for any reason”:
+Paradoxically, at the same time that their standing and rights worsened, the Protestants succeeded in including their demands within the language of the law.
+Although they did not succeed in changing the content of the Confederation, they managed to move towards rebuilding the peaceful status quo through separate royal legislation.
+In 1578 the king Stephen Bathory issued a decree “against riots for any reason,” in which he declared,